vim-is-life/go-todo/README.md

 ## Roadmap/todos/ideas
 - [x] make sure app works by checking it with NerdCademy's template
 - [x] design web app layout on paper
-- [ ] implement design with basic html no styles in particular
+- [x] implement design with basic html no styles in particular ~~- [ ] consider dockerizing backend part of app~~
+- [ ] consider trying to add new api route to allow for mobile or cli apps that connect to backend
+- [ ] see how app plays under a proxy like nginx
 - [ ] implement design with bootstrap
 - [ ] make sure app looks good on desktop
 - [ ] make sure app looks good on mobile
-- [ ] consider dockerizing backend part of app
-- [ ] consider trying to add new api route to allow for mobile or cli apps that connect to backend
-- [ ] see how app plays under a proxy like nginx

 ## Deployment
 ### Simple